stef/pwdsphinx/man/sphinx.md

 sphinx user relating to the same host.
 The cost of this, is that the user has to remember themselves which usernames they have at which host.

-If you still have SPHINX records on the server that were generated using v1, and you want to use them, you have to specify this server also in the client section like you had to in v1.
-Simply specify `address` and `port` and if there is no record found with v2 get operations sphinx will attempt a v1 style get request and see if the record is available from "old times".
-If a v1 record is found a new v2 style record is created, so no need to call v1 for this particular record anymore.
+Specify `address` and `port` for backward compatibility with an old v1 server.
+If there is no record found with v2 get operations sphinx will attempt a v1 style get request and see if the record is available from "old times".
+If a v1 record is found a new v2 style record is created, so no need to send a v1 get request for this particular record anymore.

 `delete_upgraded` enables automatic deletion of v1 records after automatically upgrading them to v2 records.
 Unless you use also other clients that are v1